0xfuturistic/sandwich-mitigating-uniswap-v2/README.md

 Additionally, if we used `reserve1` values instead of prices for making comparisons, as in the paper, minting LP positions could make the algorithm unreliable, because `reserve1` doesn't contain information about the other side of the pool that also changes (i.e., `reserve2`).
 The price, on the other hand, incorporates information about both in the calculation, since `price = reserve1 / reserve2`.
 Hence, we use `price` instead of `reserve1`.

 The key changes are in [`UniswapV2Pair`](src/UniswapV2Pair.sol)'s swap function.
-If a swap would lead to an invalid order according to the GSR, the transaction reverts.
+If a swap would lead to an invalid transaction ordering according to the GSR, the transaction reverts.

 <details open>
 <summary>Solidity</summary>